d3npa/hacking-trix-rust/viruses/simple-elf-prepender/README.md

 ## The virus payload

-The virus should work now, but it won't actually leave any traces to show that it ran.
+The virus should work now, but it won't tell us it's running.
 We can add code to `virus_main` to do just that.
 Remember in `main` we set `virus_main` to execute before `execute_host`!
 Here is a non-destructive payload that prints a cool header to stdout when an infected binary is ran.

 ```rust
 /// Code that is executed when an infected file is ran